 What kinds of foods can I eat?

-Protein.
-Protein is found in meat, poultry, fish, dairy products, beans and some vegetables.
+- Protein.
+Protein is found in meat, poultry, fish, dairy products, beans, and some vegetables.
 Try to eat poultry and fish more often than red meat.
-Don’t eat poultry skin, and trim extra fat from all meat.
+Don’t eat poultry skin.
+Also, trim extra fat from all meat.
 Choose nonfat or reduced-fat options when you eat dairy, such as cheeses and yogurts.